About gambling and racing in the NT

 NT gaming laws and regulations

-The Gaming Control Act and the Gaming Machine Act, along with associated regulations, govern all gaming and gambling in the Northern Territory.
+The Gaming Control Act and the Gaming Machine Act, along with associated regulations, govern all gaming in the NT.

-The following are information about the gaming laws and regulations:
+The following legislation covers gaming laws and regulations:

 NT racing and betting laws and regulations